stta9/Amazon-Stock-predictions/README.md

 ```

 ## Modeling and testing
-The following models are used for stock price prediction: Random Forest Regressor and Gradient Boosting Regressor.RMSE is calculated for performance evaluation for both of the models.
+The following models are used for stock price prediction: Random Forest Regressor and Gradient Boosting Regressor.
+RMSE is calculated for performance evaluation for both of the models.

 ```python
 # Prepare features and target